zofrex/bourne-shell-unit-testing/README.md

 Unit testing Bash (or any Bourne-compatible) shell scripts using shunit2, complete with stubbing and mocking (kinda)!

+The script under test is `modules/packages/freebsd_ports` and the test suite is in `tests/package_module.sh`.

 ## Setup

 #### Quickstart with OS X and Homebrew